Know Your Financial Health Score and How To Boost It

 Pay Bills On Time

-Liquid Savings means that the funds can be accessed at any time - they're not locked away in a CD or IRA, they're just in a savings account if needed.
-Liquid savings can be in several different categories, but the important thing is that you have some!
-If you don't, start today.
+Liquid Savings means that the your money can be accessed at any time - they're not locked away in a CD or IRA, they're just in a savings account if needed.
 Here are a few reasons people put away money in savings:

 - Emergency Fund